OSInside/kiwi/doc/source/working_with_kiwi.rst

-   All archives specified in the `archive` element of the :file:`config.xml` file are applied in the specified order (top to bottom) after the overlay tree copy operation is complete (see :ref:`xml-description-archive-element`).
+   All archives specified in the `archive` element of the :file:`config.xml` file are applied in the specified order (top to bottom) after the overlay tree copy operation is complete (see :ref:`archive-element`).
 Files and directories are extracted relative to the top level of the new root tree.
 As with the overlay tree, it is possible to overwrite files already existing in the target root tree.